marsidev/adventjs/README.md

-# My AdventJS solutions!
+# My AdventJS 2021 solutions!

-[AdventJS](https://adventjs.dev) is an Advent calendar of some JavaScript puzzles inspired on [Advent of Code](https://adventofcode.com) and developed by [@midudev](https://github.com/midudev)
+[AdventJS 2021](https://adventjs.dev) is an Advent calendar of some JavaScript puzzles inspired on [Advent of Code](https://adventofcode.com) and developed by [@midudev](https://github.com/midudev)

-Here you can find my solutions for every puzzle 😉
+Here you can find my solutions for each puzzle 😉